mmistakes/minimal-mistakes/_posts/career/technical_experience/general/2021-08-26-programming_languages.md

 # Go

-Go is a new language for me, and one that I am enjoying thoroughly.
-As someone who enjoys the complexity of low-level applications and languages, yet likes the simple syntax of high-level languages, Go was a must learn.
+As someone who enjoys the complexity of low-level applications and languages, yet likes the simple syntax of high-level languages, Go was a must-learn.
 Through books and simple practice, I have been learning Go and learning the best practices of the language.

-Although I am new to Go, I can see myself working as a Go developer in the future.
+I have contributed open-source code in the blockchain space using Golang.
 There are lots of features and concepts within Go that I am a fan of.

 **I have worked with** _**Go**_ **in the following capacity:**

+- I have provided organizational-level value by writing applications in Go from scratch, testing, deploying, monitoring, and maintaining them.

+- I have worked on various open-source repositories within the blockchain space, such as a fork of go-ethereum, and provided core contributions.

-- I have utilized applications in Go such as Terraform and understand them at a deep level.
+- I have utilized applications in Go, such as Terraform, and understand them deeply.
 This understanding gives me some insight into the capabilities and functionalities of Go.

-- I have worked through the [“Go By Example”](https://gobyexample.com/) syllabus.

-- I have written code in Go to grasps all of its built-in features.

 **I know** _**Go**_ **to the following level:**

-- I understand _many_ best practices within Go, as well as the general concepts within the language.
+- I understand the best practices within Go, as well as the general concepts within the language.

 - I understand when to use specific Go features to conform to best practices and maximize efficiency.